jmuskaan72/Data-Structures-and-Algorithms-Practice/README.md

 # Data-Structures-and-Algos-Notes-
-Understanding data structures and algorithms.
+Understanding data structures and algorithms using Python3.